Is State Farm’s Drive Safe and Save Program Worth It?

 State Farm’s program automatically gives you 5% off your premium just for signing up and trying it out.
 The program isn’t the same as others who will send a device and track your vehicle.
 Instead, State Farm offers a few ways to use the Drive Safe and Save program.

-Initially, the company only offered the discount opportunity to owners of vehicles with third-party monitoring systems like OnStar, but now you can also download a mobile phone app from their website.
+Initially, the company only offered this discount opportunity to owners of vehicles with third-party monitoring systems like OnStar, but now you can also download a mobile phone app from their website.
 State Farm can also send you a tracking device if you do not have OnStar or the mobile app.
 The device plugs into the diagnostic port, which means you can only use them on vehicles manufactured after 1996.
 Cars before this date are unlikely to have the diagnostics port on the driver’s side.

 Once you download the app or install the device, you will leave it there for a set amount of time, and you can track your driving habits and current data on the app as well as their website.

 What Does State Farm’s Drive Safe and Save Program Monitor?